Realism (international relations): Regional neorealism

-An international relations theory proposed by Anthony Heron..
+An international relations theory proposed by Anthony Heron.
 It builds on classical and structural realist traditions by arguing that states respond primarily to security pressures within their regional environment rather than to the global system as a whole.
 The framework suggests that regional security structures possess their own polarity, threat hierarchies, and power distributions that can diverge from global-level dynamics.

 Heron's approach departs from traditional neorealism, which treats the international system as a single, uniform structure defined by global anarchy.
 Regional neorealism instead conceptualises the system as a set of overlapping regional security architectures that exert distinct constraints on state behaviour.
 According to the theory, geography, resource distribution, and the density of local institutions create region-specific structural logics.

 States experience incentives produced by both global and regional structures, but regional pressures are considered more immediate and behaviour-shaping.
 The theory conforms with both concepts of defensive and offensive realism, suggesting that regional factors alone determine whether conflict between states exhibits traits of each school.

 Heron developed the framework in response to empirical cases during his scholarly work on the Arctic, where states acted contrary to predictions derived from global-level structural incentives, particularly in medium-power regions.

 Criticisms

 Democratic peace

-Democratic peace theory advocates also that realism is not applicable to democratic states' relations with each other as their studies claim that such states do not go to war with one another.
-However, realists and proponents of other schools have critiqued this claim, claiming that its definitions of "war" and "democracy" must be tweaked in order to achieve this result.
-The interactive model of democratic peace observes a gradual influence of both democracy and democratic difference on wars and militarized interstate disputes.
-A realist government may not consider it in its interest to start a war for little gain, so realism does not necessarily mean constant battles.
+Advocates of democratic peace theory argue that realist thought does not apply well to relations between democratic states.
+They point to empirical studies suggesting that mature democracies rarely, if ever, go to war with one another.

+Realist scholars and others have challenged this conclusion.
+They argue that findings of 'no wars between democracies' depend heavily on how researchers define key terms such as 'war' and 'democracy', and that these definitions are often calibrated in ways that produce the desired result.
+Realists argue there are also counter-examples, such as ongoing conflicts between democratic countries such as India and Pakistan and Israel and Lebanon, as well as the Falklands War (between the United Kingdom and Argentina) and the Second Nagorno-Karabakh War of 2020 (between Armenia and Azerbaijan), though each of these is also subject to debate.

+The interactive model of democratic peace theory suggests a gradual influence of democratic norms and levels of democratic difference on the likelihood of war and militarized interstate disputes.
+Some scholars add that even within a realist framework a democratic government may simply judge most potential conflicts as offering too little strategic gain to justify the costs, which means that realism does not necessarily imply a general propensity for inter-state warfare.